 - an accepted International Registration designating New Zealand for protection (hereafter referred to as an NZD)

-should not be registered, may file a notice of opposition within three months of the acceptance of the national trade mark application or NZD being published in the Journal.
+should not be registered, may file a notice of opposition within three months of publication in the Journal of the acceptance of the national trade mark application or NZD.

 Opposition is an objection to the registration of the national trade mark application or NZD in the form it was advertised.